copdips/copdips.github.io/_posts/2018/2018-05-07-setting-up-powershell-gallery-and-nuget-gallery-for-powershell.md

 CurrentUserCurrentHost NoteProperty string CurrentUserCurrentHost=d:\xiang\Documents\WindowsPowerShell\Microsoft.PowerShell_profile.ps1
 ```

-> The two CurrentUser profile locations might differ on different computers, all depends on your `Documents` location, and if you're using Powershell Core, all the four locations are different than the ones in Windows Powershell.
+> The two CurrentUser profile locations might differ on different computers, all depends on your `MyDocuments` location ( `[Environment]::GetFolderPath("MyDocuments")` ), and if you're using Powershell Core, all the four locations are different than the ones in Windows Powershell.
 I use usually `CurrentUserAllHost` because the change will only affect my profile, and even if I'm not the admin of the computer, I can still get it work.
 The profile location can be found at :

 ```powershell